vikram-h-patil/Stylometric-Analyzer/README.md

 3. How to run program:

-          3.1          Run the main file (%run main_29389690) 3.2          After approximately 30-45min, the statistic and all 4 graphs are displayed 3.3          The statistics is stored as text file in the directory 3.4          And the images are saved in png format.
+          3.1          Run the main file (%run main) 3.2          After few min, the statistic and all 4 graphs are displayed 3.3          The statistics is stored as text file in the directory 3.4          And the images are saved in png format.